YichenShen0103/perturb/README.md

-# Preturb
+# perturb

-> This is a pytorch implementation of preturb, which add noise to images to attack id classifier while keep downstream task available
+> This is a pytorch implementation of perturb, which add noise to images to attack id classifier while keep downstream task available

 > [!WARNING]
 > For testing purposes only; accuracy is not guaranteed at this stage.